Steamed Snapper With Ginger & Scallions | Cook for Your Life

 As a rule of thumb, cook fish for 10 minutes total per 1-inch thickness.
 Remember that the fish will keep on cooking after you remove it from the heat source, so don’t overdo it.

 This dish can be cooked “en papillote” in the oven instead of steaming on a plate.
-All the ingredients for steps 1 to 2 will stay the same — look for our “en papillote” recipes for more details on the method.
+All the ingredients for steps 1 to 2 will stay the same — check out our white fish “en papillote” recipe for more details on the method.

 Registered Dietitian Approved